initc3/SecretNetwork-Sandbox/POPETS-ARTIFACTS-README.md

 Also, emphasize if your artifacts contain malware samples, or something similar, to be analyzed.
 In addition, you must highlight any ethical concerns regarding your artifacts here.
 -->
+### Artifact 1: Sandwich attacking a private swap
+?

+### Artifact 2: Tracing attacks on SNIP-20 Transfers
 One could use the code to break the privacy of receivers and to build a surveillance database of users who may mistakenly think that their privacy is safeguarded.

 ## Basic Requirements